 Test User Occupational: Personality, or equivalent.
 Please see our Test User Qualifications page for guidance.

-Accessing tests on HTS 5
+Online tests on HTS 5

 In 2018 data was collected matching the country census data for both the UK and US working populations.
 Final sample sizes were N = 855 from the UK and N = 825 from the US.
 The national census figures were used to match on gender, age, ethnicity, region and educational background.